kavishkabartlett-rgb/Technical-Portfolio/Logisim Digital Circuit Design/16-Bit CPU Circuit/README.md

 #                   Single Cycle CPU

+##Note:
+To see images of circuit, go to Outputs.
+Each name corresponds to their particular file, while Main is a image of the entire CPU

 ## Overview
 This project build a 16-bit, RISC processor capable of fully executing 16 unique R, I, and J MIPS assembly instructions.
 The processor is word-addressed, with each word equalling 2 bytes, and follows a single-cycle architecture.
 The design is built through Logisim using only AND, OR, XOR, NOT, MUX, ROM, RAM, decoders, and D FLip-Flop Registers.